castleproject/Core/README.md

 * `FEATURE_APPDOMAIN` - enables support for features that make use of an AppDomain in the host.
 * `FEATURE_ASSEMBLYBUILDER_SAVE` - enabled support for saving the dynamically generated proxy assembly.
+* `FEATURE_BINDINGLIST` - enables support features that make use of System.ComponentModel.BindingList.
 * `FEATURE_COM` - enables support for COM Interop.
 * `FEATURE_EMIT_CUSTOMMODIFIERS` - enables emitting optional and required custom modifiers defined on parameters including return parameters.
 It seems like a defect in corefx not to expose these methods because they are still implemented.
 * `FEATURE_EVENTLOG` - provides a diagnostics logger using the Windows Event Log.